General information and instructions for the financial aid application process.

 Applicants to, and students in UC Davis health professions programs who are interested in receiving financial assistance while earning their degree must complete the Free Application for Federal Student Aid (FAFSA) no later than March 2 to be considered for the best available funding.
 Medical students are required to provide complete parent information on the FAFSA.
 Each year students must reapply for aid.
 An FSA ID is required for the online aid application.
 The FSA ID, which replaced the Federal Student Aid PIN, is comprised of a username and password and can be used to login to certain U.S. Department of Education Web sites.
 Students may apply for financial aid at any time during an academic year.
 Be sure to list UC Davis (school code 001313) on the Information Release section of the FAFSA.

 *California Dream Act: The CA Dream Act became law through the passage of two assembly bills, AB 130 and AB 131.
 AB 130 allows students who meet AB 540 criteria (California Education Code 68130.5(a)) to apply for and receive non-state funded scholarships for public colleges and universities.
 AB 131 allows students who meet AB 540 criteria to apply for and receive state-funded financial aid such as institutional grants, community college fee waivers, Cal Grant and Chafee Grant.
 Visit the CA Dream Act Web site to access the CA Dream Act online application.
+For the latest news you can visit the AB540 and UnDocumented Student Center website.

 All students must complete and submit the Financial Aid Supplemental Application for Financial Aid no later than March 2.
 Parents of continuing medical students must complete and submit the Parent Certification form no later than March 2.
 Applicants who have been offered admission must submit the supplemental form(s) by March 2, or within three weeks of their offer of admission, whichever is later.